How to Set Up and Use the Filesystem MCP Server — Complete Guide

 Concurrent access

-The server does not implement file locking.
-If you are editing a file in your editor while the assistant modifies it through the MCP server, you may encounter conflicts.
-Save your editor changes first, or use version control to merge the differences.
+No file locking.
+If you edit a file in your editor while the assistant modifies it via MCP, conflicts can occur.
+Save editor changes first.

 Solo developer, single project: